victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 ### Intro

-Basically a table that assossiates an access address to a set of values or objects or anything that engineers will invent to store data.
+Basically a table that associates an access address to a set of values or objects or anything that engineers will invent to store data.
 The table is commonly implemented as a sequential array.

 When a new data will be inserted on the hash table, that data is somehow used to calculate its access address in the array.
 The calculation is done by the *Hash Function*.

 ### Collisions

-Some times, different datas can lead to the same access address in the hash table.
+Sometimes, different data can lead to the same access address in the hash table.
 There are two ways of handling this.

 ### Separate Chaining